-It is yet another step by which Google ensures that their product is accessible to a wide audience of potential users.
+It is yet another step by which Google ensures that its product is accessible to a wide audience of potential users.
 With this end in view, content localization is implemented.
-Before the content is created, the code is prepared in a peculiar way so that the app could run in different languages to be used in various regions.
+Before the content is created, the code is prepared in a peculiar way so that the app can run in different languages to be used in various regions.

 Sporting plenty of boons, Flutter has some drawbacks, though.

 Being underage, so to say, Flutter displays shortcomings that are symptomatic of all novel know-how.
-It still lacks stability, needs augmenting some functions and tools as well as eliminating minor development flaws.
-Developers are generally new to this technology and collecting a whole team of them with adequate qualifications is going to be a job of work.
+It still lacks stability and needs augmenting some functions and tools as well as eliminating minor development flaws.
+Developers are generally new to this technology, and collecting a whole team of them with adequate qualifications is going to be a job of work.

 Another forte of Flutter (its non-native widgets) turned to be its undoing.
 While operating autocomplete input fields, users may face problems with extracting passwords from integrated or third-party password managers.